pat-marty/the-local-ibex-source/content/en/docs/hiking/piz_chavalatsch.md

 ## Arrival

 We stayed in the <hl>Hotel Alpina</hl> in the village of <hl>Sta.
 Maria</hl> having arrived the evening before.
 The drive to the starting point of this hike only took around 10 minutes from Sta.
 Maria which made this quite convenient to access.
-The road leading up to the starting point was labelled as an "off-road" route but rest assured, there _is_ a small parking lot at the end of the road (I'd say there's probably room for about 5 or 6 cars).
+The road leading up to the starting point was labelled as an "off-road" route but there was indeed small parking lot at the end of the road (I'd say there's probably room for about 5 or 6 cars).

 ## Ascent Among the Larches